2002 NBA Finals: Los Angeles Lakers

 Amid tensions between co-captains Shaquille O'Neal and Kobe Bryant, the franchise had another stellar season, finishing 58–24, good for second in the Pacific Division and earning the third seed in the Western Conference.
 Bryant and O'Neal were voted starters in the 2002 NBA All-Star Game, where Bryant won the game MVP trophy in his hometown Philadelphia.
 The duo appeared on the All-NBA First Team and Bryant was honored with a Second-Team All-Defensive Team selection.

-Kobe Bryant showed strong poise in the Lakers' run through the playoffs.
+Kobe Bryant continued to form the league's best 1-2 combo with O'Neal.
+He averaged 25.2 in 80 games.

 The Lakers shot out to another quick start in the playoffs, finishing the Portland Trail Blazers in three games with a Robert Horry game-winner.
 The San Antonio Spurs were dispatched in five games before Los Angeles met their biggest challenge in the duration of their championship reign in the Western Conference finals: the Sacramento Kings.
-With the best record in the West, the Kings held home court advantage against the Lakers and split the first two games in ARCO Arena before the series shifted to Staples Center, where Sacramento blew out Los Angeles in Game 3 and led as much as 27 before settling with a 103–90 decision.
+With the best record in the West, the Kings held home court advantage against the Lakers and split the first two games in ARCO Arena before the series shifted to Staples Center, where Sacramento blew out Los Angeles in game 3 and led as much as 27 before settling with a 103–90 decision.

-Game 4 did not give the Lakers any more hope, as Sacramento led Los Angeles 40–20 at the end of the first quarter and held a lead as large as 26.
-But, the Lakers staged a furious second-half comeback to win 100–99, punctuated by Horry's buzzer-beating three-point shot.
-Back in Sacramento for Game 5, the Kings staged some late-game heroics of their own as Mike Bibby nailed a jumper with 8.2 seconds remaining, giving his team not only a 92–91 win, but a 3–2 series advantage.
+In game 4, Sacramento led Los Angeles 40–20 at the end of the first quarter and held a lead as large as 26.
+But, the Lakers staged a second-half comeback to win 100–99, punctuated by Horry's buzzer-beating three-point shot.
+Back in Sacramento for game 5, the Kings staged some late-game heroics of their own as Mike Bibby nailed a jumper with 8.2 seconds remaining, giving his team not only a 92–91 win, but a 3–2 series advantage.

-With their season on the line, the Lakers returned home for Game 6.
-In a controversial contest, one in which the Lakers attempted 27 free throws in the fourth quarter to Sacramento's 9, O'Neal and Bryant had one of their most dominant performances as a duo.
-O'Neal recorded 41 points and 17 rebounds while Bryant contributed 31 points, 11 rebounds and 5 assists to force a Game 7 in ARCO Arena.
+With their season on the line, the Lakers returned home for game 6.
+In a controversial contest, one in which the Lakers attempted 27 free throws in the fourth quarter to Sacramento's nine, O'Neal and Bryant had one of their most dominant performances as a duo.
+O'Neal recorded 41 points and 17 rebounds while Bryant contributed 31 points, 11 rebounds and five assists to force a game 7 in ARCO Arena.
 The outrage was such that politician Ralph Nader demanded an investigation.
-In Game 7, the Lakers prevailed in overtime 112–106 to earn their third straight NBA Finals berth.
+In game 7, the Lakers prevailed in overtime 112–106 to earn their third straight NBA Finals berth.